eklitzke/spv/README.md

 Other dependencies/third party libs:

- * The `picosha2.h` header file from [okdshin/PicoSHA2](https://github.com/okdshin/PicoSHA2) is included in this project.
+ * The `picosha2.h` header file from
+   [okdshin/PicoSHA2](https://github.com/okdshin/PicoSHA2) is included in this project.
  * This project includes [skypjack/uvw](https://github.com/skypjack/uvw) via a git submodule.

-This code has been tested with GCC 7.2 on Linux, but it will likely compile under Clang (and versions of GCC as far back as 4.4).

 ## Licensing